cardano-foundation/CIPs/CIP-0120/README.md

   - We wont, instead we will prioritize a minimum set of rich text formatting.
 We can provide some guidance via [Best Practices](#best-practices).
 - [x] Do we want a mechanism for specifying authors? (similar to CIP-100)
   - No, as CIP-100 compliant metadata can be supplied at time of constitution update.
-- [x] What should we name the constitution file? we could embed some nice naming or metadata.
+- [x] What SHOULD we name the constitution file? we could embed some nice naming or metadata.
   - Naming the file `cardano-constitution` seems specific enough, adding iteration numbers is a nice addition too.

 ## Path to Active